puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 >
 > Most users should **only** put classes in individual files in modules.
 However, it's technically possible to put classes in the following additional locations and still load the class by name:
 >
 > * [The main manifest][sitedotpp].
-If you do so, they may be placed anywhere in the main manifest file(s) and are not evaluation-order dependent.
+If you do so, they can be placed anywhere in the main manifest file(s) and are not evaluation-order dependent.
 (That is, you can safely declare a class before it's defined.)
 > * A file in the same module whose corresponding class name is a truncated version of this class's name.
 That is, the class `first::second::third` could be put in `first::second`'s file, `first/manifests/second.pp`.
 > * Lexically inside another class definition.
 This puts the interior class under the exterior class's [namespace][], causing its real name to be something other than the name with which it was defined.
 (For example: in `class first { class second { ... } }`, the interior class's real name is `first::second`.)
 Note that this doesn't cause the interior class to be automatically declared along with the exterior class.
 >